 Grilled Flank Steak

 This grilled marinated flank steak is tender, juicy and ultra-savory.
-Grilling brings out the natural robust, beefy flavor while adding a smoky char similarly to a ribeye or or high-end steaks.
+Grilling brings out the natural robust, beefy flavor while adding a smoky char similarly to a ribeye or high-end steaks.
 But this inexpensive cut of beef cooks quickly requiring less than 10 minutes due to the steak’s thinness and the hot sear cooking method.
 Those juices are locked in from the caramelized crust, keeping the inside of beef flank steak succulent.

 Medium rare slices of steak spilling juices on a white platter and covered with chopped parsley.